lokimckay/blender-extension-template/README.md

 pdm run dev
 ```

+Blender will launch automatically.

-Any changes made in external editors should automatically reflect in blender.
+Any changes made in external editors should be reflected immediately in blender.

 ## Features